Art installations for hospitals

-Introducing bespoke artworks can be an excellent way to encourage people to engage with green spaces.
+Introducing bespoke artworks can be an excellent way to encourage people to engage with green spaces on healthcare sites.
 Wildlife sculptures dotted around a woodland can entice children to wander through the trees in search of these oversized creatures.
 Carved logs, perhaps with words or patterns inlaid, can act as attractive seating in a courtyard garden or meadow.
 And painted signs help people find their way around large hospital grounds, perhaps linking up green spaces along the way.

 Many of our NHS Forest sites feature art installations, and they have all become much loved aspects of these sites.
 Importantly, the hospitals have taken steps to ensure that staff and the wider community have a sense of connection and even ownership over these artworks, via consultations, creative workshops, or by being collaboratively produced by community members or healthcare workers.

 Mental health facilities are often proactive in involving service users in the creation of artworks, such as the plant-inspired paintings at Bethlem Royal, or the Highbury Community Garden mosaics.
 Occupational therapy departments often have art studios and tutors, and working alongside professional artists can be a thoughtful way to produce site-specific artworks that reflect the experiences of the service users and the significance of these sites in their recovery journeys.

 The Covid-19 pandemic also inspired creativity, as ways for patients and visitors to leave messages of thanks for healthcare staff, or as a poignant way to commemorate those lost to the virus.

 Hospitals with art installations